needle-mirror/com.unity.2d.psdimporter/Documentation~/index.md

 The PSD Importer currently only supports two [Texture Modes](https://docs.unity3d.com/Manual/TextureTypes.html):[ Default](https://docs.unity3d.com/Manual/TextureTypes.html#Default) and[ Sprite](https://docs.unity3d.com/Manual/TextureTypes.html#Sprite).
 Other Texture Modes may be supported in the future.

-**Note:** The **Sprite Library Asset** swapping feature has been removed from the [2D Animation](https://docs.unity3d.com/Packages/com.unity.2d.animation@latest) package from version 6.0 onwards.
-However, the PSD Importer will continue to generate Sprite Library Assets if relevant data from a previous version is present.
+**Note:** The **Sprite Library Asset** is no longer editable from the Skinning Editor of the [2D Animation](https://docs.unity3d.com/Packages/com.unity.2d.animation@latest) from version 6.0 onwards as the Category and Label options have been removed from the Sprite Visibility panel.
+However, the PSD Importer will continue to automatically generate Sprite Library Assets if relevant data from a previous version is present.

 ## Supported and unsupported Photoshop effects